cmoeser5/Develop-Austin-ML/proposal.md

     * Description of Project
     * Preview of database
 * Route 2: User Input & Recommendations
-    * User to select interests/ratings/locations
+    * User to select name, lat, long, and type
-    * Return recommendations/predictions of locations to visit around Austin based on the user's selection
+    * Return predicition of rating a new establishment might receive
     * Map showing the recommenations
     * Other visualizations on this route or create separate visualization route
         * D3